1909 AVR box motor No. 52 hauling four steam railroad

 Miscellaneous:

-The total mainline mileage of the Aroostook Valley Railroad amounts to about 34 miles, of which 8 miles is the Sweden Branch and 2 miles the Washburn Junction Branch.
+The total mainline mileage of the Aroostook Valley Railroad amounts to about 34 miles, of which 8 miles is the Sweden Branch and 2 miles to the Washburn Junction Branch.
 It is probably true that at least 5 additional miles could be measured in sidings, the Air Base spur, and the gravel pit spur at Washburn.
 The line is almost entirely on private right-of-way, following the highway for only about 0.75 miles in Caribou and Presque Isle.
-The line is well laid-out and well-graded, and, until the war-born labor shortage came along, possessed an almost weedless roadbed.
+The line is well laid out and well-graded, and, until the war-born labor shortage came along, possessed an almost weedless roadbed.
 Untreated crossties have been used.
 Trolley suspension is direct, bracket-type from wood line poles.

 No credit is given in the publication as to the creator of the